jericson/jericson.github.io/_posts/2015-05-18-downvotes.md

 comment.

 In my experience, critical comments tend to cause the most animosity within a community.
-I don't actually blame people for reacting poorly to criticism no matter how constructive.
-When I was answering a lot of questions on Stack Overflow, I'd remember getting comments from people pointing out that my code would break if there were spaces in a file name.
+I don't really blame people for reacting poorly to criticism no matter how constructive.
+When I was answering a lot of questions on Stack Overflow, I remember getting comments from people pointing out that my code would break if there were spaces in a file name.
 My gut reaction was something along the lines of: